drewhart/geonomics_docs/sphinx_dir/doc.rst

   - create a :py:`Landscape` with any number of :py:`Layers` in it;
-  - create any number of :py:`Population`\s living on that :py:`Landscape`, each of which is composed of a bunch of independent :py:`Indivdual`\s, and each of which will have a bunch of parameters dsecribing what it's like and how it lives;
+  - create any number of :py:`Population`\s living on that :py:`Landscape`, each of which is composed of a bunch of independent :py:`Individual`\s, and each of which will have a bunch of parameters dsecribing what it's like and how it lives;
   - optionally give the :py:`Individual`\s of any :py:`Population`\s
     genomes, which can optionally determine phenotypes for any number